APSL/docker-thumbor/README.md

 Ports
 =====

-* 80: nginx django app, serving static
+* 80: nginx cache, check if the file exists in result_storage and serve, failover to thumbor auto
 * 8000: thumbor port directly, without nginx cache

 Docker-compose examples